Who are we and how do we work?

 - Protecting children from the impacts of climate change, which includes improving access to safe water, sanitation and hygiene

 - Ending child marriage in every U.S. state

 Read about our latest advocacy achievements — and stay tuned for updates.

 In keeping with UNICEF’s global mission, our focus is on results for children.
 We advocate for policies and budgets that support UNICEF’s mission to protect child rights, and help children survive and thrive.
 We do so in a nonpartisan spirit, guided by the belief that “a child in need knows no politics.”
 Our consistent focus on results for children has helped UNICEF enjoy strong bipartisan support in the U.S. Congress and across the country.

 Our advocate campaigns are built on three principles:

-- CHILD-FOCUSED AND CONNECTED TO UNICEF: Our advocacy efforts are consistent with UNICEF’s global priorities and messaging, and take advantage of UNICEF’s experience and expertise.
+- We are child focused and connected to UNICEF: Our advocacy efforts are consistent with UNICEF’s global priorities and messaging, and take advantage of UNICEF’s experience and expertise.
 Protecting children’s lives and rights is the primary purpose of any position we mobilize to support.

-- NONPARTISAN: UNICEF USA is a strictly nonpartisan organization, both in our mission and as mandated by our 501(c)(3) nonprofit status.
+- We are nonpartisan: UNICEF USA is a strictly nonpartisan organization, both in our mission and as mandated by our 501(c)(3) nonprofit status.
 All messaging is strictly nonpartisan and child-centric.
 That does not mean we avoid positions that might be controversial; it means that our narrative focuses on the problem and a policy solution, not on political parties and politicians.

-- RESULTS-ORIENTED: We support policy and budget priorities that we believe will have tangible results for children.
+- We are results oriented: We support policy and budget priorities that we believe will have tangible results for children.